 Basic setup, CPMAS, routine work, MAS, TopSpin, magic angle, iProbe Innovation with Integrity To perform solid-state NMR experiments successfully, a well-configured system is crucial.
-One of the most critical parameters of an Magic Angle Spinning (MAS) probe is the magic angle setting, which is essential for achieving the highest possible resolution.
+One of the most critical parameters of an MAS probe is the magic angle setting, which is essential for achieving the highest possible resolution.
 This Application Note provides information on which TopSpin setup can be used to control and readjust the magic angle.
 As a prerequisite, it is assumed that: - The prosol table is correctly filled.
-OR - The user has knowledge about the correct pulse length's and power pairs for the used MAS probe.
+OR - The user has knowledge about the correct B1-Fields for the used MAS probe.
 To perform these experiments, it is necessary to have a KBr-filled rotor with a diameter that corresponds to your probe.
 The spinning speed for the angle setting should be 5 kHz for most probes, while for smaller diameters (1.3 mm, 0.7 mm, 0.4 mm), the speed should be 40 kHz.
 Regularly checking the magic angle position is essential for performing high-sensitivity experiments using MAS.
 If the position is not correctly adjusted, it needs to be recalibrated using "KBr" as a reference compound.
-The magic angle is considered optimal if the line width of the main peak in the rotating KBr spectrum has a line width similar to that of a spinning sideband, i.e. within +/-10% of the full width at half maximum (FWHM) of a selected spinning sideband.
+The magic angle is considered optimal when the main peak of the rotating KBr spectrum is within 10 % of the same full width half maximum as a spinning sideband.
 Traditionally, this involves comparing the center band to a sideband at a distance of 20 or 40 kHz.
-The TopSpin software includes a parameter set called "SETUPMAS," which can be accessed using the command "rpar SETUPMAS all," as illustrated in Figure 1. rpar SETUPMAS all Spectrometer Status Amplifier Control A On 😔 no acquisiti Figure 1: Set up the experiment by reading the predefined parameter set Once "getprosol" is called, the dataset is prepared, and a first reference spectrum can be acquired using "zg," as shown in Figure 2
+The TopSpin software includes a parameter set called "SETUPMAS," which can be accessed using the command "rpar SETUPMAS all," as illustrated in Figure 1. rpar SETUPMAS all Spectrometer Status Amplifier Control A On⊘ no acquisiti Figure 1: Set up the experiment by reading the predefined parameter set Once "getprosol" is called, the dataset is prepared, and a first reference spectrum can be acquired using "zg," as shown in Figure 2

-Figure 2: KBr spectrum as detected using the predefined parameter set

-In this case, since the above defined +/- 10% criteria is not fulfilled, it is evident that the probe has an incorrect magic angle position and needs to be readjusted.
+Figure 2: KBr spectrum as detected using the predefined parameter set In this case, it is evident that the probe has an incorrect magic angle position and needs to be readjusted.
 To confirm this, you can use the AU program "Angle_Check", while the rotor is still running at your previously selected MAS speed, as shown in Figure 3.
-The program evaluates the KBr spectrum and writes a stability statement into the title of your experiment.
+The program evaluates the KBr spectrum and writes a stability statement into the title of your experiment. checkir Angle_Check for an o

-for che

-Angle_Check criteria

-J setting

-igure 3: AU program or checking the +/- 10 % riteria for an optimal angle etting There are two options available to recalibrate the angle of your MAS probe, depending on the type of probe you are using: 1.
+Figure 3: AU program for checking the 10 % criteria for an optimal angle setting There are two options available to recalibrate the angle of your MAS probe, depending on the type of probe you are using: 1.
 For iProbe-based probes, an automated routine is available.
 2. For non-ATMA probes, a manual procedure for readjustment is necessary.
 In the case of iProbe-based probes, the automated angle adjustment feature can be found in the corresponding tab of the MASDISP software (as shown in Figure 4).
-Once the routine is completed, the optimum arrangement is saved in the probe's permanent memory by pressing the "Save" button, which shows up after the routine is finished.
+Once the routine is completed, the optimum arrangement is saved in the probe's permanent memory by pressing the "Save" button.